jamalahmedmaaz/osj-code/april-2012/article.md

 example above we see `a` being used as such a type variable.

 Functions with type variables in the signature are _polymorphic functions_.
-Such functions allow various arguments to take on arbitrary types.
-Further, polymorphic functions allow the types of arguments and return values to be related together.
+Such functions allow arguments to take on arbitrary types.
+Further, polymorphic functions allow the types of arguments and return values to be linked together.

 The signature for `!!` tells us that it accepts as its first argument a list containing values of any type, and binds this type to the type